Setting up and Running Additional Build Agents

 3. Make sure that all files under the

 buildAgent directory are owned by

 your_build_user to ensure a proper agent upgrade process.

-4. Load the build agent via command:
+4. Load the build agent via the command:

-Run these commands under
+Run these commands under the

-You have to wait several minutes for the build agent to auto-upgrade from the TeamCity server.
+Wait several minutes for the build agent to auto-upgrade from the TeamCity server.
 You can watch the process in the logs:

 5. When the build agent upgrades and successfully connects to TeamCity server, stop the agent:

 6. After the build agent upgrades from the TeamCity server, copy the

 $HOME/Library/LaunchAgents/ directory.
 If you don't want TeamCity to start under the root permissions, specify the UserName key in the